Mathematics, Statistics & Physics Wichita State University Logo

 (d) Graph the lines for each of the linear systems in parts (a), (b), and (c) on separate graphs.
 Include your graphs on the same page with your answers to (a)-(c).
 Do not create your plots with pen and paper.
 You must create your plots using your favorite graphing software.
 I suggest No description has been provided for this image MATLAB$\textregistered$, Mathematics Resources Website GeoGebra GeoGebra$\textregistered$, or Geometry tool and online graphing calculator Desmos$\textregistered$.

 (a) Find an example of such a linear system whose graph is given by Figure 2.
-All three planes intersect in a single line.
-Thus there are infinitely many solutions to the linear system; all of the points on the common line.
+All three planes intersect in a single line, the $x$-axis.
+Thus there are infinitely many solutions to the linear system: all of the points on the common line.

 The plot of three intersecting planes in 3 dimensional space.